GeoNode/geonode/scripts/spcgeonode/README.md

 docker-compose -f docker-compose.yml up -d postgres

 # Initialize geoserver (to create the geodatadir - this will fail because Django/Postgres arent started yet - but this is expected)
-docker-compose -f docker-compose.yml run --rm geoserver exit 0
+docker-compose -f docker-compose.yml run --rm geoserver true

 # Go to the external drive
 cd /path/to/drive/